isomerpages/moe-sengkangpri/_quick-links/Parents/Info on Sexuality Education Programme for P5 & P6 Students.md

-**OVERVIEW OF SENG KANG PRIMARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2021**
+**OVERVIEW OF SENG KANG PRIMARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME**

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [**here**](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) for more information on the scope of Sexuality Education in the school curriculum.